eemeli/yaml-docs/source/includes/_cst_parser.md

   Comment | Alias | Scalar | Map | Seq | FlowCollection
 ```

-Each node in the AST extends a common ancestor `Node`.
+Each node in the CST extends a common ancestor `Node`.
 Additional undocumented properties are available, but are likely only useful during parsing.

 <h3 style="clear:both">Scalars</h3>